jatinkrmalik/python-mega-project-list/numbers/README.md

 **Factorial Finder** - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
 Solve this using both loops and recursion.

-**Complex Number Algebra** - Show addition, multiplication, negation, and inversion of complex numbers in separate functions.
+**(X)Complex Number Algebra** - Show addition, multiplication, negation, and inversion of complex numbers in separate functions.
 (Subtraction and division operations can be made with pairs of these operations.)
 Print the results for each operation tested.

 **Happy Numbers** - A happy number is defined by the following process.
 Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
 Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers.
 Display an example of your output here.
 Find first 8 happy numbers.

-**Number Names** - Show how to spell out a number in English.
+**(X)Number Names** - Show how to spell out a number in English.
 You can use a preexisting implementation or roll your own, but you should support inputs up to at least one million (or the maximum value of your language's default bounded integer type, if that's less). *Optional: Support for inputs other than positive integers (like zero, negative integers, and floating-point numbers).*

 **Coin Flip Simulation** - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

-**Limit Calculator** - Ask the user to enter f(x) and the limit value, then return the value of the limit statement *Optional: Make the calculator capable of supporting infinite limits.*
+**(X)Limit Calculator** - Ask the user to enter f(x) and the limit value, then return the value of the limit statement *Optional: Make the calculator capable of supporting infinite limits.*

 **Fast Exponentiation** - Ask the user to enter 2 integers a and b and output a^b (i.e. pow(a,b)) in O(lg n) time complexity.